 A few we are involved with community ;

-…. a monthly swap that welcomes all to swap plants, produce and seeds runs the 3rd Saturday of each month from 10am – midday, gold coin donation.
+…. a monthly swap that welcomes all to swap plants, produce and seeds is now held at the Margaret River Organic Garden on the 1st and 3rd Saturday of each month.

 Fair Harvest Festival